scidsg/business-resources/Policies & Procedures/Budgeting and Financial Planning Policy.md

 ## 1. Accounting Policy:

-You could add a section on Grant Accounting:

 1.1 Grant Accounting: For each grant received, a separate cost center will be established to track direct and indirect costs.
 Indirect costs will be allocated based on the approved indirect cost rate of 10%, unless a different rate is approved by the funder.

 ## 2. Financial Reporting Policy: